Noah-droid/Coloby-1.2/README.md

-# Django Social Network
+# Coloby

-A social media web-application with Django.
+A research media web-application with Django.

 ## Features :